Latest Blogs

 If goods are not declared within the time frame, HMRC may

-and level of
+circumstances and level of compliance.
+This can result in

-compliance.
-This can result in shipment delays and, in some
+shipment delays and, in some cases, further checks or

-checks or investigations by HMRC.
+investigations by HMRC.

 We have been advised that HMRC will start reaching out to

-operators, or importer-nominated agents if no action has
+agents if no action has been taken.

 You can read the full update via HMRC’s guidance page: